EcstaticFly/Chatzy/README.md

 # 🚀 Chatzy – Real-Time Chat Application

-Chatzy is a **real-time chat platform** that enables users to **send messages, share images, and engage with an AI-powered chatbot**.
+Chatzy is a **real-time chat platform** that enables users to **send messages, share images & PDFs, and engage with an AI-powered chatbot**.
 Built with the **MERN stack, Socket.io, and Docker**, it offers **secure OTP authentication, user search, online status filtering, and customizable themes (32+ options)** for a seamless experience.

 🔗 **Live Demo:** [Chatzy](https://chatzy-mxp8.onrender.com/)
 📂 **Source Code:** [GitHub](https://github.com/EcstaticFly/Chatzy.git)